hoyon/mpv-mpris/README.md

 tools such as [playerctl](https://github.com/acrisci/playerctl) or through many open source desktop environments, such as GNOME and KDE.

-## Note
+## Compatibility

 This plugin requires mpv to be built with `--enable-cplugins` (default as of mpv 0.26) and to be built with Lua support (to enable loading scripts).

-## Load
+## Loading

-mpv will load the plugin from the scripts dirs:
+mpv will automatically load the plugin from the following directories:

 - `/etc/mpv/scripts`: for all users
 - `~/.config/mpv/scripts`: for current user

-mpv can load it from other locations:
+mpv can also be manually loaded from other directories:

 ```
 mpv --script=/path/to/mpris.so video.mp4